 The healing process can take from three to nine months.
 This varies due to how well the aftercare is followed and the client’s general health.

 I don’t recommend sleeping on any ear piercing until it is fully healed, due to the possibility of irritating the piercing and delaying the healing process.

 What does the aftercare involve?

-I recommend my clients to clean the piercing two times a day with sterile saline solution, and don’t fiddle with it!
+I recommend my clients clean the piercing two times a day with a sterile saline solution, and don’t fiddle with it!

-Anything else our readers need to consider when it comes to getting a conch piercing?
+Anything else to consider when it comes to getting a conch piercing?

 My advice to anyone interested in getting a new piercing is to research your piercer before choosing where to go, and always follow the aftercare advice that they give.

-[Ed. note: Depending on where you receive it, a conch piercing will cost around £30 to £50 and may or may not include the cost of the jewellery.]
+[Ed. note: Depending on where you receive it, a conch piercing will cost around $40 to $60 and may or may not include the cost of the jewelry.]